Visiting Professor and Research Affiliate

 Also, in this context, I have decided to pay the same hourly amount for labor independently of task assigned: e.g. editing, marketing, or administration.
 This approach will allow paying whoever is working in the marketing or administration (students or professionals) a fair wage for a job well done.
 This is an egalitarian approach which in times of inequality speaks volumes.

 It is also a way to generate a sense of responsibility in staff and volunteers.
 If there is no work there is no money, no credit, no reference.
 It eliminates having to engage with so called volunteers who disappear after training or hang on delivering work poorly done and demanding the highest possible level of recognition.

-In this case there is the demand that volume editors and authors, who cannot afford to pay, volunteer an equivalent amount of time, labor, or opportunities to the life of the publication.
-They will have to convince current editors and the editor in chief of the value of their proposed publication and why and how this particular project that they are proposing would benefit LEA.
+With the second option (Volunteer or Go) there is the demand that volume editors and authors, who cannot afford to pay, volunteer an equivalent amount of time, labor, or opportunities to the life of the publication.
+They will have to convince current editors and the editor in chief of the value of their proposed publication and why and how this particular project that they are proposing would directly benefit LEA.

 These two approaches have their own set of pros and cons, nevertheless they allow access to more variegated members of the community who can still find an opportunity to publish interesting work without the financial burden.

 The table below shows the breakdown of costs for every single essay in order to keep each article open access and be able to pay those who work tirelessly on these publications.
 Volumes are a compilation of essays and the cost is just multiplied for the number of essays contained within a volume.